The Family That Preys: Plot

-In the prologue, socialite Charlotte Cartwright hosts the wedding of Andrea—the daughter of Charlotte's best friend, Alice Evans—and Chris Bennett, a construction worker.
-The couple is congratulated by Charlotte's son, William, and his wife, Jillian, who had eloped instead of letting Charlotte plan an elaborate reception for them.
-William suggests that the newlyweds contact him for employment with the Cartwrights's successful Atlanta construction company after their honeymoon.
+Socialite Charlotte Cartwright hosts the wedding of Andrea—the daughter of Charlotte's best friend, Alice Evans—and construction worker Chris Bennett.
+Meanwhile, Charlotte's son, William, and his wife, Jillian, have eloped instead of letting Charlotte plan an elaborate reception for them.

-Four years later, Andrea's sister, Pam, is married to Ben and looks after Andrea's three-year-old son for extra income while working at their mother's diner.
-To Pam's chagrin, Andrea doesn't help their mother more financially, though Andrea has designer clothes and a new Mercedes.
-Andrea is actually enjoying the perks of being in an extramarital affair with William.
+Four years later, Andrea's sister, Pam, is married to Ben and looks after Andrea's three-year-old son for extra income while working at Alice's diner.
+Andrea does not help their mother financially, but has designer clothes and a new Mercedes.
+She is in an extramarital affair with William.

-Chris dreams of opening a construction firm with Ben, but Andrea ridicules Chris's aspirations.
-At the bank, Chris is rejected for a loan application, but discovers his wife has deposited nearly $300,000 in a secret account.
-Andrea catches Chris going through her hidden financial records one night.
-She tells him that the money is bonuses she received from William and that she has the right to some privacy from her spouse.
-She refuses to finance his business.
+Chris dreams of opening a construction firm with Ben, but Andrea ridicules those aspirations.
+At the bank, Chris is rejected for a loan application, but discovers that Andrea deposited nearly $300,000 in a secret account.
+Andrea eventually catches Chris going through her hidden financial records.
+She says that the money is bonuses she received from William and refuses to finance his business.

-William is determined to take the family business from his mother, believing the $500-million deal he recently closed will prove his capabilities.
-Charlotte hires Abigail "Abby" Dexter as COO and determines the company will have to front $25 million to make William's deal viable.
+William is determined to take the family business from Charlotte, believing that the $500-million deal he recently closed will prove his capabilities.
+Charlotte hires Abigail "Abby" Dexter as COO and determines that the company will have to front $25 million to make William's deal viable.
 The only way to raise the money is for Charlotte to sell 10% of her shares, leaving her with a minority vote.
 William tells Abby that Charlotte's vote and his vote combined will give the Cartwrights continued control; Abby advises Charlotte to sell her shares.

-Charlotte asks Alice to go on a road trip in the vintage turquoise Cadillac convertible Charlotte has bought.
-Alice eventually agrees, and they head west without a set route or schedule.
-Charlotte introduces Alice to honky-tonks and male strip clubs; Alice reciprocates by taking Charlotte to a communal baptism.
-One night, Charlotte becomes stressed out over her camera and reveals she has early-onset Alzheimer's disease.
-She has been told nothing can slow her mental decline.
+Charlotte asks Alice to go on a road trip in the vintage convertible Charlotte bought.
+Alice agrees, and they head west without a set route or schedule.
+Charlotte introduces Alice to honky-tonks and male strip clubs.
+Alice reciprocates by taking Charlotte to a communal baptism.
+Charlotte eventually becomes stressed out and reveals that she has early-onset Alzheimer's disease.
+Apparently, nothing can slow her mental decline.

 At the company gala, both Jillian and Abby discover Andrea and William's affair.
-William later fires both Chris and Ben after Chris asks him for money to start a construction business of their own.
-Abby warns Andrea of the repercussions of the affair that will likely result in her termination from the company, only for Andrea to rebuff this as she fervently believes William will protect her.
+William fires Chris and Ben after Chris asks for money to start a construction business of their own.
+Abby warns Andrea of the repercussions of the affair that will likely result in her termination from the company.
+Andrea disagrees, believing that William will protect her.
 Convinced that they were marital assets, Chris takes the money from the hidden account and pays deposits to start a construction firm with Ben.